 When done, commit with message ‘home page mockup complete.’

 Stop your timer and record your time.
 Be sure to record it, because you will need your WOD time data when you write your technical essay.

 Rx: <30 min Av: 30-35 min Sd: 35-40 min DNF: 40+ min

 Here’s a screencast of me working through this problem.
 You should watch this prior to attempting it for the first time yourself.
 For maximal learning, I suggest you watch it all the way through, then try the WOD yourself without referring back to it, then watch it again.

 By the time and date indicated on the Schedule page, submit this assignment via Laulima.

 Your submission should contain:

-You will receive full credit for this practice WOD as long as you have attempted it the required number of times and submitted the email with all required data before the due date.
+You will receive full credit for this practice WOD as long as you have attempted it at least once and submitted the email with all required data before the due date.
 Your code does not have to run perfectly for you to receive full credit.
 However, if you do not repeat each practice WOD until you can finish it successfully in at least AV time, you are unlikely to do well on the in-class WOD.
 To reduce the stress associated with this course, I recommend that you repeat each practice WOD as many times as necessary to achieve at least AV before its due date.